-The ingestion of litter by fishes is less well described than for birds or marine turtles.
-Plankton-eating fishes feed in areas where both prey and plastics are common.
-Boerger et al. (2010) have shown that the nature of the litter ingested by fishes corresponds in 35% of cases to the litter present in their feeding areas.
-Furthermore, Carson et al. (2013) showed that predator fishes can also confuse litter with prey, especially if the objects are long and blue.
-Rates of ingestion can be over 50% for individuals, and such rates are observed even in areas where there is not much litter, like the deeper parts of the Mediterranean (Anastasopoulou et al., 2013).
-In the case of micro-plastics, it seems that omnivorous species present higher rates of ingestion than herbivores or carnivores (Mizraji et al., 2017).
-Fishes however do seem more selective than turtles or plankton and rates of ingestion seem to be linked to feeding behaviour, the aggregation of litter and distribution constraints (currents, advection), although this must be confirmed.
-It also seems that the larger the size of the fish, the greater the selectivity of litter and the less passive or accidental the ingestion.
+The ingestion of marine litter by fishes is less well described than for birds or marine turtles.
+Planktoneating fishes feed in areas where both prey and plastics are common.
+Boerger et al. (2010) have shown that the nature of the marine litter ingested by fishes corresponds in 35 % of cases to the marine litter present in their feeding areas.
+Furthermore, Carson et al. (2013) showed that predator fishes can also confuse marine litter with prey, especially if the objects are long and blue.
+Rates of ingestion can be over 50 % for individuals, and such rates are observed even in areas where there is not much marine litter. like the deeper parts of the Mediterranean (Anastasopoulou et al., 2013).
+In the case of micro-plastics, it seems that omnivorous species have higher rates of ingestion than herbivores or carnivores (Mizraji et al., 2017).
+Fishes however do seem to be more selective than turtles or plankton and rates of ingestion seem to be linked to feeding behaviours, the aggregation of marine litter and distribution constraints (currents, advection), although this must be confirmed.
+It also seems that the larger the size of the fish, the greater the selectivity of marine litter and the less passive or accidental the ingestion.
 Sharks are among the species of fish affected by litter.
-But only a low occurrence, under 0.5% of 15,600 individuals of 14 species studied in the global ocean (Gregory, 2009), is found.
-The litter ingested is mainly fragments of plastic and objects from fishing.
+But only a low rate, under 0.5 % of 15,600 individuals of 14 species studied in the world ocean (Gregory, 2009), is found.
+The marine litter ingested is mainly fragments of plastic and objects from fisheries related activities.

-In the Mediterranean, the impact of litter on fishes varies considerably according to the ecological compartments they exploit.
-Rates of ingestion also vary according to species (Table 3).
-Typically, Boops boops, the Myctophidans, Schedophilus ovalis and Naucrates ductor are among the most affected species (Deudero and Alomar, 2014; Nadal et al., 2016).
+In the Mediterranean, the impact of marine litter on fishes varies considerably depending on the ecological compartments they exploit.
+Rates of ingestion also vary depending on the species (Table 3).

+Typically, Boops boops, the Myctophids, Schedophilus ovalis and Naucrates ductor are among the most affected species (Deudero and Alomar, 2014; Nadal et al., 2016).
 But the possibility of sampling these species is not homogeneous in the monitoring context.
-Recently, Teresa et al. (2015) showed that the Mediterranean bluefin tuna (Thunnus thynnus) and swordfish (Xyphias gladius) were also affected and ingested micro- (<5 mm) and meso-plastics (5 to 25 mm) as well as, in over 18% of samples, bigger plastics (>25 mm).
-Similarly, sharks can ingest macrolitter (NOAA, 2014) and even micro-plastics in the case of basking sharks (Cetorhinus maximus) that feed by filtering (Fossi et al., 2014).
+Recently, Teresa et al. (2015) showed that the Mediterranean bluefin tuna (Thunnus thynnus) and swordfish (Xyphias gladius) were also affected and ingested micro- (<5 mm) and meso-plastics (5 to 25 mm) as well as, in over 18 % of samples, bigger plastics (>25 mm).
+Similarly, sharks can ingest macro-litter (NOAA, 2014) and even micro-plastics in the case of basking sharks (Cetorhinus maximus) that feed by filtering (Fossi et al., 2014).